evnex/docs/source/index.html.md

 $ curl https://api.particle.io/v1/devices\?access_token\=accessToken
 ```

-All of the chargers associated with your account can be listed using these requests.
+All of the chargers associated with your account can be listed using this request.

 ## Introduction to Functions